 #2 Thinking you can organize everything at once.

 It’s a fact of life that we collect stuff.
 Like squirrels and their acorns, we hunt and gather and fill our homes with wonderful goods.
-As more things enter the home, we find ways to store them by buying cute bins and baskets.
+As more things enter the home, we find ways to store them by buying bins and baskets.
 The baskets start to fill, overflow, and spill over.
 Time for another basket?
-JUST SAY NO. It’s time to purge through what you have before thinking about another trip to the container store.
-Getting organized isn’t just about containing things, it’s about learning and practicing clutter prevention methods, and regular purging of things you never or rarely use is a BIG part of that.
+No. It’s time to purge through what you have before thinking about another trip to the container store.
+Getting organized isn’t only about containing things, it’s about learning and practicing clutter prevention methods, and regularly letting go of things you never or rarely use.
 Every time you clean up, encourage yourself to let go of a couple things that are of no use, function, and take up valuable space where peace and clarity can reside instead.

 #4 Allowing toys and kids clothes in the house without setting rules & guidelines.

 How much do you remember owning when you were a kid?
 When you were 18, or 25?
-When a kid, you don’t care quite as much about owning lots of things as you will when an adult.
+When younger, you don’t care quite as much about owning lots of things as you will when an adult.
 If you’re a parent with a child’s room or house filled with toys, clothes, and kid clutter, really think about how and why it got there.
 Who bought the toys?
-Who allowed grandma to give so many gifts last Christmas?
+Who allowed so many gifts inside the house over the years?
 Think back to the simplicity of childhood, how you didn’t need but a few, special things to make you happy.
-Most kids are too young to understand the concept of feeling cluttered, and will live in it feeling weighed down without realizing they have a choice to live without it.
-Help prevent scattered kids stuff and take a load off your kids themselves by not allowing any more children’s clothes or toys into the house until you declutter and set rules & guidelines for a healthy in/out exchange.
+Most kids are too young to understand the concept of feeling cluttered, and will live in it feeling weighed down without realizing they have a choice to live without it (recent studies have shown that collecting and hoarding can be learned in the home!)
+Help prevent scattered kids stuff and take a load off your kids themselves by not allowing any more children’s clothes or toys into the house until you’ve made some solid declutter decisions and set rules & guidelines for a healthy in/out exchange.

 #5 Organizing without a plan of action.

 When’s the last time you jumped into a home organizing project without taking time to think about what you are doing and why?
 How did it turn out?
 How much better do you think the experience could have been or the process a bit more efficient with advance planning?
-Avoid rash actions that result in an argument with the spouse or kids, get organized faster, and enjoy longer lasting effects by setting goals and making a plan you actively follow over time.
+Avoid rash actions that result in an argument with your housemates, partner, or kids, get organized faster, and enjoy longer lasting effects by setting goals and making a plan you actively follow over time.
 Use my free downloadable Action-Plan-Template to get you started.
+Complete it, stick it on the refrigerator, and make things happen…

 Isabella Guajardo, also known as Girl With A Truck™, is a San Francisco Bay Area professional home organizer and member of the National Association of Professional Organizers (NAPO).
-She shares simple and creative ways to stay organized and stylish while reducing, recycling and re-purposing.
-Join Bella Organizing on Facebook.
+She shares simple and creative ways to stay organized while reducing, recycling and re-purposing.
+Join Bella Organizing on Facebook and Instagram.